zayamatias/sscraper/README.md

 ## Do not add game tags to the game name

 By default the scraper will look into the filenames and add anything between () and between [] to the name displayed in retropie.
 Disable this function with the --nonamemodif flag.

+## Select region and language to scrape

+use --region and --language flags to select your preferred choice.
+Defaults are 'world' and 'english'